The Search

 Besides transportation, take in factors like conveniences such as grocery stores, drug stores, delis, restaurants, and nightlife scene, if that’s important to you.
 For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research—here are some ways to start your sleuthing on the neighborhood in general and the building in particular.

 And while every renter will be looking for something a little different—and have different needs as far as their commute—here's a list of neighborhoods that are most affordable for fresh-out-of-college renters in each borough.
-Don't forget to do some research on the building and the landlord.
+Don't forget to also do some research on the building and the landlord.

 Considering the co-living option